numaproj-labs/numaflow-perfman/README.md

 3. Start a pipeline: `./perfman pipeline`.
 Allow the pipeline to gather metrics for at least 5 minutes
 4. Run the report script: `./report-poc.sh`.
 This will output prometheus data as well as a report under the `test/` folder
 5. If you would like to visualize your metrics as continuous time series data.
-First login to Grafana at `localhost:3000`, then run `./perfman snapshot` and follow the URL
+First login to Grafana at `localhost:3000`, then run `./perfman report` and follow the URL